Trayce Thompson Preview, Player Props: White Sox vs. Tigers

 Trayce Thompson At The Plate

-- Thompson has a double, six home runs and 18 walks while hitting .168.
+- Thompson is hitting .168 with a double, six home runs and 18 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.